Groestlcoin/electrumx-grs/docs/HOWTO.rst

 The instructions below and sample run scripts assume `daemontools`;
 adapting to `runit` should be trivial for someone used to either.

-When building the database form the genesis block, ElectrumX has to flush large quantities of data to disk and its DB.
+When building the database form the genesis block, ElectrumX-GRS has to flush large quantities of data to disk and its DB.
 You will have a better experience if the database directory is on an SSD than on an HDD.
-Currently to around height 447,100 of the Bitcoin blockchain the final size of the leveldb database, and other ElectrumX file metadata comes to just over 18.7GB (17.5 GiB).
-LevelDB needs a bit more for brief periods, and the block chain is only getting longer, so I would recommend having at least 30-40GB of free space before starting.
+Currently to around height 1,447,100 of the Groestlcoin blockchain the final size of the leveldb database, and other ElectrumX-GRS file metadata comes to just over 1.1GB (1.2 GiB).
+LevelDB needs a bit more for brief periods, and the block chain is only getting longer, so I would recommend having at least 2-4GB of free space before starting.

 Database Engine
 ===============